PrincetonUniversity/DeepSpecDB/concurrency/templates/README.md

 opam install coq-compcert.3.12
 ```

-We enter the semantics folder we just cloned
+We enter the VST folder we just cloned
 ```
 cd VST
 make
 ```
 (or, if you have a multi-core computer, `make -j5`).

-### Install Template
+### Running Template Proofs

 Clone this repository:
 ```